TNC-Geospatial-Conservation-Tech/ocs-2026-training/3_Advanced/README.md

 # Spatial Data Science virtual training - Advanced Module

+## Prerequisites

+We strongly recommend completing the [Intermediate training module](https://github.com/TNC-Geospatial-Conservation-Tech/ocs-2026-training/tree/main/2_Intermediate) for our data science training before taking on this Advanced module.

 ## Live Training Instructions

 The advanced training notebooks are small enough in size to be run via https://mybinder.org